sahilsnghai/ChartCraft/README.md

 │       data_models.py         # Pydantic models for request validation
 │
 ├───config
-│       chart_config.json      # Example of Highcharts configuration
+│       chart_config.json      # Example of s configuration
 │       example_payload.json   # Example of a single payload and its expected output │       viz_examples.json      # All possible payloads and data structure formats │